5 Reasons Why Your Dog Scratching Harness – How to stop it?

 Our Pick

 Make sure the straps are adjusted correctly.
 Improperly adjusting the straps can also lead to chafing.
-Ensure the straps are adjusted correctly, so they don’t rub against your pup’s skin or pull too tightly.
+Ensure the straps are adjusted correctly to not rub against your pup’s skin or pull too tightly.

 Choose gentle materials for your pup’s skin.
 Some materials may be too abrasive or irritate sensitive skin.
-Look for materials like cotton or lightweight mesh that will be comfortable for your pup to wear all day long.
+Look for materials like cotton or lightweight mesh that will be comfortable for your dog to wear all day.

 Clean and condition the material regularly.
 This will help keep the fabric soft and supple and reduce wear and tear from regular use so that it won’t irritate your pup’s skin.